Philocoder93/bootstrap-mini-lesson/readme.md

 The numbers indicate how many 1/12ths of the viewport width you would like that column to occupy, so `class="col-md-9 col-sm-12"` would be 9/12ths the width of a desktop screen, and 12/12ths the width of a tablet screen.

-## I Do: Layout Demo

-## We Never Go Out of Style...

-### Out-of-the-box, Bootstrap styles some elements

-For starters, Bootstrap implements baseline styles for links and typography, as well as using the styles from `normalize.css` to improve cross-browser performance.
-For instance, you'll notice changes with `<button>`, `<mark>`, `<code>`, `<samp>`, `<kbd>`, `<pre>`, `<abbr>`...

-These are all standard HTML elements, and browsers have default styling for all of them.
-For instance, on pretty much every browser anything inside `<code>`, `<kbd>`, and `<pre>` will be in a monospace font.

-### Out-of-the-box, Bootstrap *doesn't* style most elements

-For instance, `<button>` with Bootstrap doesn't change too many properties, compared to your browser's default styling: it has square corners and a slightly different gradient, which goes a long way toward making it look "cleaner" and more "modern",  that's pretty much it.

-The bulk of Bootstrap's customizing power lies in its dozens of components, which are implemented through a combination of CSS classes and jQuery plugins.

 ### You do: Bootstravenger Hunt (20 minutes)